Planting flowering ornamental trees in your landscape can add beauty and color to your garden throughout the year.

 Pink and red blossoms add a vibrant splash to any garden.

-Trees like the Eastern Redbud (Cercis canadensis) native to North America, burst with pink flowers in early spring.
-Another striking option is the non-native flowering cherry (Prunus serrulata), known for its deep pink to red blooms.
+Trees like the Eastern Redbud (Cercis canadensis), native to North America, burst with pink flowers in early spring.

 White and Lavender Flowers

-White and lavender flowers bring a touch of elegance and calmness.
+White and lavender flowers bring a touch of elegance and calmness to the landscape.

-The native Flowering Dogwood (Cornus florida) offers white blooms and red leaves in the fall.
-For lavender hues, consider the native Redbud or the non-native Jacaranda (Jacaranda mimosifolia) with its striking lavender-blue flowers.
+The native Flowering Dogwood (Cornus florida) offers white spring blooms and red foliage in the fall.

 Purple and Blue Tones

-Purple and blue tones create a unique and magical effect.
+Purple and blue tones create a unique and magical effect in the garden.

 Yellow and Orange Varieties

-Yellow and orange flowers add warmth and brightness.
+Yellow and orange flowers add warmth and brightness to the landscape.

 Care and Planting Tips